dorjeduck/mostring/README.md

 ## Benchmark

-To test the concatenation speed of `MoString`, we concatenate the phrase 'White Rabbit' 100l times.
+To test the concatenation speed of `MoString`, we concatenate the phrase 'White Rabbit' 100k times.
 We observe a ~4000x speed improvement over the standard String for this task on our machine.
-We invite Mojo wizards out there to contribute their implementations, enhancing our benchmark and furthering our collective understanding of efficient string concatenation in Mojo 🔥.

 ```python
 from time import now